EYBlockchain/nightfall_3/doc/in-band-secret-distribution.md

 ### Acknowledgements

 Some of the work for in band secret distribution is inspired by zCash.
-Thankful for their work in this field.
+Grateful for their work in this field.